alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings-2024.md

 * All the events!
 Need to finalise scholar day quite urgently
 * Will also try and get started on the briefing note
 * Also need to write a piece for Roche Comms on the Slovakia trip
+* Newsletter

 #### Where do you need help?
-Will definitely appreciate your eyes on the briefing note once I get started
+* Will definitely appreciate your eyes on the briefing note once I get started
+* Connecting up contacts from Slovakia

 #### Any other topics
 N/A